tidyomics/tidySpatialWorkshop2024/README.md

 ### Workshop Participation

 The workshop format is a 45 minute session consisting of hands-on demos, exercises and Q&A.

 ### _R_ / _Bioconductor_ packages used

-* tidyseurat
 * tidySingleCellExperiment
-* org.Hs.eg.db
-* ggrepel
-* GGally
-* plotly

 ### Workshop goals and objectives

 In exploring and analysing RNA sequencing data, there are a number of key concepts, such as filtering, scaling, dimensionality reduction, hypothesis testing, clustering and visualisation, that need to be understood.
 These concepts can be intuitively explained to new users, however, (i) the use of a heterogeneous vocabulary and jargon by methodologies/algorithms/packages, (ii) the complexity of data wrangling, and (iii) the coding burden, impede effective learning of the statistics and biology underlying an informed RNA sequencing analysis.

 The tidytranscriptomics approach to RNA sequencing data analysis abstracts out the coding-related complexity and provides tools that use an intuitive and jargon-free vocabulary, enabling focus on the statistical and biological challenges.

 #### Learning goals

 * To approach data representation and analysis though a tidy data paradigm, integrating tidyverse with tidyseurat, tidySingleCellExperiment and tidyHeatmap.

 #### What you will learn